12 best enterprise seo tools for 2026

 1. Riff Analytics

 Riff Analytics is a forward-thinking platform built for enterprises navigating the shift to AI-driven search.
 Unlike traditional SEO tools focused on keyword rankings, Riff is designed to measure and improve a brand's visibility within generative AI responses.
-It provides a comprehensive solution for understanding how, where, and why a brand is mentioned across major large language models (LLMs).
+It offers tools for understanding how, where, and why a brand is mentioned across major large language models (LLMs).
 This makes it one of the best enterprise SEO tools for organizations prioritizing their generative SEO strategy.

 The platform's core strength is its expansive multi-engine coverage.
 It tracks not just Google's AI Overviews but a wide array of influential AI systems, including ChatGPT, Perplexity, Claude, Gemini, and Grok.
-This broad perspective is crucial for enterprise teams needing a complete picture of their digital footprint in the new AI discovery landscape.
+This broad perspective helps enterprise teams get a complete picture of their digital footprint as AI discovery evolves.

 A Top Enterprise SEO Tool for AI Visibility